-Revised management fee of the fund will be 2.4 % of Average Annual Net Assets w.e.f.
+Management fee of the fund is 2.4 % of Average Annual Net Assets w.e.f.
 1st Jan 2020.
+Management Fee was 2.0% of Average Annual Net Assets till 31st Dec 2019.

 The Performance Benchmark for Atlas Equity Composite is KSE-100 Index and returns of the Benchmark are gross i.e. not net of withholding taxes.